 More than 40 years ago, Ramah became a pioneer and visionary in Jewish camping and in the Jewish community by establishing the Tikvah program for campers with disabilities.
 Today, the National Ramah Tikvah Network of programs offers the exceptional Ramah camp experience to Jewish children, teens, and young adults with a wide range of learning, developmental, cognitive, and social disabilities.

-Since the first Tikvah program was established in 1970, the Ramah Camping Movement has been committed to providing a Jewish camping experience for children with a wide variety of special needs, with the goal of enhancing Jewish identity and teaching Jewish values in a supportive, inclusive, fun environment.
-At Ramah, campers with special needs have many opportunities to connect and participate in activities with campers throughout the camp.
-These interactions provide an exceptional benefit to everyone at Ramah by fostering in our campers a heightened sensitivity toward people different than themselves.
+The goal of our programs is to enhance Jewish identity and teach Jewish values in a supportive, inclusive, fun environment.
+At Ramah, campers with disabilities have many opportunities to connect and participate in activities with campers throughout the camp.
+These interactions provide an exceptional benefit to the entire Ramah community by fostering a heightened sensitivity toward individual differences.

 Regardless of the camper's geographic location, families are directed to the regional Ramah camp that best suits their child’s needs.
 Our exceptional programs are located across nine Ramah camps in the United States and Canada.
 Program offerings include:

 National Ramah Tikvah Network Named as One of Eighteen Leading Jewish Organizations Committed to Fostering Inclusion of People with Disabilities